indirakalagara/emission-factor-mgmt/readme.md

 To create new Custom Factor in Envizi, navigate to  Admin -> Configuration -> Custom Factors.
 Provide the inputs for the below parameters.
-- Region            - provide the City / state / region for which the Cusom factor should be applied
+- Region : Provide the City / state / region for which the Cusom factor should be applied
-- Data Type         - Chose the data type from the list
+- Data Type : Chose the data type from the list
-- Factor Set        - Go with default.
+- Factor Set : Go with default.
 Nothing to update
-- Name              - Provide a unique name to represent the custom factor
+- Name : Provide a unique name to represent the custom factor
-- Total CO2e        - Provide the emissions in CO2e
+- Total CO2e : Provide the emissions in CO2e
-- Effective from    - Date from when this custom factor is applied
+- Effective from : Date from when this custom factor is applied
-- Effective to      - End date for the custom factor to be applied
+- Effective to : End date for the custom factor to be applied

 <img src="images/Envizi-CF-Create-new.png">